crypticsilence/htb_business2022_ctf_writeups/HTB-Business-CTF-2022-Forensics_Rogue.md

 From looking in the minidump with strings, I found a possible password : y0Secure%

-This doesn't seem to be the password.
+This doesn't seem to be the actual athomson user password.
 So, back to trying to crack the hash..
 I was ultimately unsuccessful with Rockyou, best64.rule, using JTR and hashcat on a couple different machines.

 So, the minidump seems like the obvious place to get a password.
 However, the first time I extracted the ftp'd zip file from the PCAP, it showed it was a corrupt zip.
 Tried to fix it with zip -FF and this worked to a point, but not good enough to actually use the minidump to get the hashes..
 Later I was able to get a good zip and it extracted perfectly, but it was struggle street for a bit thinking I was supposed to be using this semi-corrupt zip file.
 (In hindsight, it should have been obvious to re-save the file from the capture..)